xtanaa001/academic-kickstart/content/research/incentives_copy.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Incentives"
+title = "Mechanism Design"
-subtitle = "Mechanism Design for Resource Allocation and Pricing"
+subtitle = "Markets and Platforms for Resource Allocation and Pricing"